pgdr/talks/foss-faq/PITCHME.md

 +++
-## Can I write proprietary code that links to a shared library that's open source?
+> Can I write proprietary code that links to a shared library that's open source?

 Sometimes you can; it depends on the Open Source license.

 +++
-## How do I make money if anybody can sell my code?
+> How do I make money if anybody can sell my code?

-You can sell services based on the code (i.e., sell your time), sell warranties and other assurances, sell customization and maintenance work, license the trademark, etc.
+* sell services based on the code
+* sell warranties and other assurances
+* sell customization and maintenance work
+* license the trademark, etc.

 +++
-## Can I sell Open Source programs?
+> Can I sell Open Source programs?
 Even if I haven't written it?

-Yes, you can.
-But depending on the license, you probably can't stop your customers from selling it in the same manner as you.
+Yes.

 +++
-## Does Open Source mean anybody else can use my name and logo?
+> Does Open Source mean anybody else can use my name and logo?

-No, at least not any more than they could otherwise.
+No.

++++
+> How is OSS typically developed?

+* OSS is typically developed through a collaborative process.
+ * Users take part in testing and reporting, documenting etc.
+ * This can create an avalanche-like “virtuous cycle”.

++++
+> Isn't OSS developed primarily by inexperienced students?

+* No.
+* A study found average age ~ 30 years old, 12 years CS experience

++++
+> What is the legal basis of OSS licenses?

+Software licenses, including those for open source software, are typically based on copyright law.

++++
+> Are OSS licenses legally enforceable?

+Yes, in general.
+Ask legal.

++++
+> Can OSS licenses and approaches be used for material other than software?

+Yes and no.  Creative commons and Open database license.

++++
+> Is it more difficult to comply with OSS licenses than proprietary licenses?

+No, complying with OSS licenses is much easier than proprietary licenses.

++++
+> Doesn't hiding source code automatically make software more secure?

+No.

++++
+> Is there a risk of malicious code becoming embedded into OSS?

+Any commercially-available software creates risk of executing malicious code

++++
+> Does the DoD already use open source software?

+Yes, extensively.

++++
+> Is there any quantitative evidence that open source software can be as good as (or better than) proprietary software?

+Yes

++++
+> What are the risks of the government not releasing software as OSS?

+* Greatly increased costs, (maintaining and developing)
+* Inability to use improvements (patches and innovations)
+* The development and release of a competing OSS project
+* Questions about why the government is not releasing software paid for by the people

 ---